Digital Nomad Life in Taiwan

 When we asked people what advice they would give someone preparing to move to Taiwan, they said:

 "Expats considering retiring in Taiwan should be aware that the cost of living is relatively low compared to other countries, and that the healthcare system is well-developed and accessible.
 It is important to research the visa requirements for retirement in Taiwan, as well as the tax implications of living and working in the country.
 Additionally, expats should familiarize themselves with the local culture and customs, as well as the language, to ensure a smooth transition.
-Finally, expats should consider the availability of leisure activities and social networks in the area they plan to retire in," said one expat who made the move to Taiwan.
+Finally, expats should consider the availability of leisure activities and social networks in the area they plan to retire in," remarked one member in Taiwan.

 Get Quote